sholtomaud/phd/README.md

-## Title

-### Data-driven Systems for Global Risk Governance of Unconventional Energy: Information System Requirements and Development with application to Groundwater Resources
+## Title: Data-driven Systems for Global Risk Governance of Unconventional Energy: Information System Requirements and Development with application to Groundwater Resources

 ## Doctoral Candidate